Welcome to the National Geoelectromagnetic Facility!

 The NGF loans electromagnetic geophysics instruments to academic scientists, industry and government.
 It is not necessary to be an EM specialist to use NGF instruments.
 If you would like NGF staff to acquire and process and/interpret EM data for you, we can provide this service as well.
 Three electromagnetic instrument pools are operated by the NGF at Oregon State University on behalf of the scientific community.
 The NGF is currently managing nearly 90 long-period, wideband and ultra wideband instruments.
 These form the following instrument groups:

 Ultra-Wideband Instrument Pool: The NGF is has completed development and construction of the first set of 26 new generation flexible, ultra-wideband EM geophysics data acquisition systems, through a collaboration between Oregon State University and Zonge International, Inc. Please see the description of the Zonge Zen Rx6 system, found through the "NGF Request/Info" links to the left.
 These instruments are available to any academic, industry or government users.
-We are presently accepting instrument bookings for summer 2014 and beyond.

 General Purpose Long-Period MT Instrument Pool: 25 1-Hz sample rate Narod Geophysics NIMS MT instruments, originally developed by the University of Washington and Narod Geophysics are available to investigators working anywhere in the world.
 Please contact the NGF for information on the cost schedule for accessing NIMS instruments.
+We have also recently taken over responsibility for the former Canadian POLARIS MT instruments, which are NIMS systems functionally equivalent to our existing pool.
+These are presently being upgraded and will be made available primarily for EarthScope but also for other project use.
+When these instruments have been fully integrated into the NGF pool, we will have approximately 90 land-based MT instruments available.

 EarthScope Instrument Pool: The NSF EarthScope Program's USArray MT instrument facility comprises 22 transportable long-period NIMS MT instruments, functionally identical to the 25 instruments in the general purpose pool, as well as one LEMI 417 long period MT instrument, and 7 permanently-installed long-period Backbone station MT instruments.
 We are in the process of converting the permanently-installed instruments into transportable instruments, and plan to operate 7 additional NIMS transportable instruments as part of a long-term load agreement with the University of Manitoba.
 EarthScope instruments are intended for use by EarthScope funded investigators.